Managing Pharmaceutical Waste

 Patricia Mercer, U.S. EPA, Office of Solid Waste

-James Michael, U.S. EPA, Office of Solid Waste Virginia Thompson, USEPA Region III
+James Michael, U.S. EPA, Office of Solid Waste Virginia Thompson, USEPA Region

 David Stitzhal, Pharmaceuticals from Households: A Return Mechanism